drexed/lite-statistics/README.md

 ## Benchmarks

-All benchmarks are executed using the baseline summary (exact same calculations for each) and the default summary (all available calculations for each).
+All benchmarks are executed using the baseline summary (exact same calculations for each) and the full summary (all available calculations for each).
 Each is generated using an array containing 1 million random integers on the `2.6.3` Ruby version.

 View all available [benchmarks](https://github.com/drexed/lite-statistics/tree/master/benchmarks).